nithyaramakrishnan/data-shield/getting-started.md

   ```
   {: codeblock}

-6. Initialize Helm by creating a rolebinding policy for Tiller.
+6. Initialize Helm by creating a role binding policy for Tiller.

   1. Create a service account for Tiller.